 - Remember!
 If you are submitting your second or third claim, you must complete your previous claim evaluation form online via accessing your Member's Area.

 To access your Member's Area from the link below you must obtain Login and Password details from your Single Service Representative.
-Before accessing your Member's Area for the first time please ensure you have read the Member's Area How To Guide.

 If you have any questions with regards to the above, then please discuss with your Single Service Representative.